rybakit/phive-queue/README.md

 > ✓*  — supported if the serializer is enabled.

-To bypass the limitation of unsupported types for the particular queue you could convert an item to a non-binary string before pushing it.
+To bypass the limitation of unsupported types for the particular queue you could convert an item to a non-binary string before pushing it and then back after popping.
 The library ships with the `TypeSafeQueue` decorator which does that for you:

 ```php
 use Phive\Queue\GenericPdoQueue;